glennhenry/cs-notes/docs/computer-networking/04-subnet-mask/subnet-mask.md

 ### Subnet Mask Calculation

 To determine the network address, subnet mask and IP address needs to be converted into binary format first if they are in decimal number.
-Subnet mask is applied to an IP address using a "bitwise AND operation", the result is the network address.
+Subnet mask is applied to an IP address using a [bitwise AND operation](/computer-and-programming-fundamentals/bitwise-operation#and), the result is the network address.

 The last 1 from the binary number of subnet mask define the last part of network portion.